eProsima/Integration-Service-docs/docs/overview.rst

 subclass, but all of the above could be implemented if needed.
 Be careful to implement the full functionality.
 It is recommended to copy the standard implementation and modify with your needs.
 After that, simply remove unmodified methods.
-:class:`addFunction` and :class:`on_received_data` methods have two flavours, with static and with dynamic data.
+:class:`addFunction` and :class:`on_received_data` methods have two flavors, with static and dynamic data.

 RTPS-Bridge
 ^^^^^^^^^^^